mgravell/Pipelines.Sockets.Unofficial/docs/arenas.md

 ### Thread safety?

 An `Arena<T>` is not thread-safe; normally, it is assumed that an individual batch will only be processed by a single thread, so we don't attempt to make it thread-safe.
 If you have a batch-processing scenario where you *can* process the data in parallel: that's fine, but you will need to add some kind of synchrnoization (usually via `lock`) around the calls to `Allocate()` and `Reset()`.
-Note that two *separate* batches should not usually use the same `Arena<T>`, unless you are happy that `Reset()` applies to both of them.
+Note that two *separate* concurrent batches should not usually use the same `Arena<T>`, unless you are happy that `Reset()` applies to both of them.

 ### What if I keep hold of an allocation?